 After a couple of weeks of root formation, you can move the propagated leaf to a bigger pot.

 This is specifically required for the water propagation method, as the plant will not grow entirely in water.

-For the soil propagation method, you can either leave the new plant as it is in the same pot or move to another pot.
+For the soil propagation method, you can either leave the new plant as it is in the same pot or move it to another pot.